How do I submit a request for your services?

 After submitting a request here, you can usually hear back from me within one week.
 I will email you the form specific to the service you requested and ask you to review the Glossary of Freelance Editorial Work.
 This is to ensure I understand your needs and you understand the expectations of my services.
 You may request a 30-minute complimentary consultation at this time.

 Depending on the payment plan we set up, you will receive periodic invoices and time logs.
 Once the service is completed, you will receive a final invoice and time log.
-Once final payment is complete, you will receive your serviced manuscript and the Work Contract Agreement signed and dated by me as a receipt for completing the project.
+Once the final payment is complete, you will receive your serviced manuscript and the Work Contract Agreement, signed and dated by me, as a receipt for completing the project.

 If you require a detailed debriefing, I offer post-project consultations, which will be the subject of a separate agreement.